7.7.1 Automatic deeming an institution responsible

 When can an institution be deemed as a responsible institution?

-Despite the ordinary responsibility provisions, there are some circumstances where an institution must be deemed by the Scheme as responsible.
+Despite the normal responsibility provisions, there are some circumstances where an institution must be deemed as responsible under the Scheme.
 These are described below.

 Government had parental responsibility & placed child

-The Scheme must deem a participating government institution equally responsible where:
+The Scheme must deem a participating government institution equally responsible with a non-government institution where:

-This ensures that government institutions are equally responsible in the above circumstances, even where the relevant non-government institution would ordinarily be primarily responsible for the abuse of the person.
-This means that the relevant non-government institution will also be equally responsible and recognises the governments' unique role in the care and placement of children, and notably includes where children were wards of the state.
+This means that government institutions are equally responsible in the above circumstances, even where a non-government institution would otherwise be primarily responsible for the abuse of the person.
+This recognises the governments' role in the care and placement of children, including wards of the state.

 Defence cadets cases